 In this paper, we have established the first results related to calculating the SNPR-distance, which is an NP-hard problem.
 In the first part, we have considered the special case of computing this distance between a phylogenetic tree T and a phylogenetic network N. In this particular case, computing the SNPR-distance is fixed-parameter tractable when parameterised by this distance and can be calculated by solving several instances of the rSPR-distance problem.
-Additionally, we have characterised the SNPR-distance of T and N in terms of agreement forests.
-This result lends itself to an algorithm that works directly on T and N without having to solve multiple instances of the rSPR-distance problem between two trees.
-In the second part, we have turned to the SNPR-distance problem between two phylogenetic networks N and N' and presented several results on shortest SNPR-sequences for N and N' with r and r' reticulations, respectively.
-These results show that the search space for computing the SNPR-distance of N and N' can in general not be pruned to networks whose number of reticulations is at least min $\{r, r'\}$ or at most max $\{r, r'\}$.
-Furthermore, if N and N' are both tree child, reticulation visible, or tree based, the search space can in general not be restricted to these network classes.
+Additionally, we have characterised the SNPR-distance of T and T in terms of agreement forests.
+This result lends itself to an algorithm that works directly on T and T without having to solve multiple instances of the rSPR-distance problem between two trees.
+In the second part, we have turned to the SNPR-distance problem between two phylogenetic networks T and T and T and T reticulations, respectively.
+These results show that the search space for computing the SNPR-distance of T and T and T and T reticulations is at least min T and T are most max T and T reticulation visible, or tree based, the search space cannot in general be restricted to these network classes.

 As alluded to in the introduction, Gambette et al. [GvIJ+17] have introduced a slightly different operation that generalises rSPR to phylogenetic networks.
 The main difference between their operation and SNPR is that they allow for an additional operation which is called a head move.
 In the language of this paper, let N be a phylogenetic network, and let (u, v) be an edge of N such that v is a reticulation.
 Then, the operation of deleting (u, v), suppressing u, subdividing an edge that is not an ancestor of v with a new vertex u', and adding the edge (v, u') is referred to as a head move.
 Interestingly, if we generalise the SNPR operation by, additionally, allowing for head moves, the properties of shortest SNPR-sequences that we have revealed in Section 5 and that may appear to be undesirable with regards to practical search algorithm do not change.
-On the positive side, a characterisation of the SNPR-distance between a phylogenetic tree and a phylogenetic network in terms of agreement forest is possible and a result equivalent to Theorem 4.3 can be established.
+On the positive side, a characterisation of the SNPR-distance between a phylogenetic tree and a phylogenetic network in terms of agreement forest is possible and a result equivalent to Theorem 11 can be established.
 For further details, we refer the interested reader to the first author's PhD thesis [Kla] which establishes results equivalent to the ones presented in this paper for when one allows for head moves.

-Figure 9: Two phylogenetic networks N and N' for which every shortest SNPR-sequence prunes at least one edge twice.
+Figure 13: Two phylogenetic networks N and N' for which every shortest SNPR-sequence prunes at least one edge twice.

-We close this paper with the question if the notion of agreement forests can be further generalised to computing the SNPR-distance between two phylogenetic networks, regardless of whether head moves are also allowed.
+We close this paper by asking whether the notion of agreement forests can be further generalised to computing the SNPR-distance between two phylogenetic networks, regardless of whether head moves are also allowed.
 As mentioned above, a shortest sequence between N and N' might have to traverse a tier with more or less reticulations than N and N'.
 It is unclear how an agreement forest could capture edges that first get added and then removed again (or vice versa), as this seems to be beyond embeddings of an agreement forest into N and N', respectively.
-Furthermore, Figure 9 shows two networks for which every shortest SNPR-sequences prunes at least one edge twice.
+Furthermore, Figure 13 shows two networks for which every shortest SNPR-sequences prunes at least one edge twice.
 A similar problem exists for the subtree prune and regraft operation on unrooted phylogenetic trees for which a characterisation in terms of agreement forests appears to be problematic as well [WM18].